sthiohnoo/fwe_test_repo/README.md

   specified and optionally the status "isPurchased" can be set.
 Errors such as "invalid ID format for both ShoppingList and Item", "non-existent Item/ShoppingList", or "Item already exists in the ShoppingList" are caught and the process is aborted.
+- __deleteItemInListById :__
+  Method deletes an item from a shopping list by its ID and returns 204 with No Content.
+  If the shopping list has no items, or if the shopping list does not contain the item to be deleted, this is caught and an error is returned.
+  Errors such as invalid ID formats are also caught.

 ## Usage